 During this phase is when we have our period.
 On average, your period can last anywhere from 3 to 7 days.
-Hormonal this is when Estrogen and Progesterone are low (very low).
+Hormonal, this is when Estrogen and Progesterone are low (very low).

 The final phase begins right after ovulation is done and lasts for 10-14 days.
-Hormonally we see a little rise in Estrogen to only drop off again.
+Hormonally we see a little rise in Estrogen only to drop off again.
 However, Progesterone will peak at the midway point of this phase.
 Then it will drop off like Estrogen if the egg was not fertilized.

 Length of your Menstruation

 Understanding the length of your menstrual cycle is key here.
-On average a women’s cycle can last 23 to 36 days long.
+On average, a women’s cycle can last 23 to 36 days long.
 But the golden number has been 28 days.
 But depending if you’re healing from hormonal imbalances, this can vary each month.

 How to Exercise For Your Menstrual Cycle